Medicare Enrolled

 What this data tells you about Dr. Simmons

-Dr. Gary Simmons is a radiation oncology in Lubbock, TX, with 20 years in practice.
+Dr. Gary Simmons is a radiation oncology specialist in Lubbock, TX, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. Simmons performed 3,837 Medicare services across 3,613 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Simmons received a total of $496 from 4 pharmaceutical and/or device companies across 7 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in radiation oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.